SEN Information Report - November 2025

 Tel: 020 8496 9029

-- 19. How do we make changes to the curriculum to ensure it is matched to the pupils' needs?
+19. How do we make changes to the curriculum to ensure it is matched to the pupils' needs?

 We follow a creative curriculum which builds on previous learning and children’s interest.
 Our focus is to teach children the skills that they need to be independent and creative problem solvers.
-Teachers adapt work to meet the needs of all children, taking into account their starting point and prior learning.
+Teachers differentiate work to meet the needs of all children, taking into account their starting point and prior learning.

 Children with identified SEND requiring extra support will be supported to access the learning in their classroom this might include adapted work, a visual schedule, physical breaks.